cednore/trilium/README.md

 ## ✨ Introduction

 This project demonstrates how-to of hosting [`zadam/trilium`](https://github.com/zadam/trilium) on your AWS infrastructure.
-If you want to host your very own personal knowledge base on AWS, this project could be a good starting point.
+If you want to self-host your very own personal knowledge base on AWS, this project could be a good starting point.
 You can easily use this project as a boilerplate for managing your trilium hosting infrastructure in IaC way, automatic infrastructure provisioning, frequent drift-checking, and more.
 And also ([@cednore](https://github.com/cednore)) uses this repository to manage his own trilium hosting as well 😉.

 Before you start, it is strongly recommended to read [trilium wiki](https://github.com/zadam/trilium/wiki) first,